x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

 ## What do you need to know before you begin?

-1. These instructions assumes that Azure Active Directory Connect synchronization services (Azure AD Connect sync) is configured to synchronize public folder mailbox objects to Exchange Online.
+1. These instructions assume that Azure Active Directory Connect synchronization services (Azure AD Connect sync) is configured to synchronize public folder mailbox objects to Exchange Online.
 Ensure that your public folder mailbox objects are synchronized to Exchange Online and that they have auto-discoverable primary SMTP addresses.

     Here is an example of proper configuration in an on-premises environment: